Photo by Roger Chenying Hsieh

-Her works have been featured at places including Musée des Beaux-Arts de Dijon (Dijon, France), Sonic Arts Research Centre (Northern Ireland), Podium Gigant (Netherlands), Conservatoire de musique du Québec à Montréal (Montreal, Canada), National Theatre & Concert Hall (Taiepi, Taiwan), National Taichung Theater (Taichung, Taiwan), as well as Bing Concert Hall (Stanford, CA), Center for Computer Research in Music and Acoustics (Stanford, CA), Orange County Museum of Arts (Santa Ana, CA), Experimental Media Performance Lab (Irvine, CA), Emerson Paramount Theatre (Boston, MA), among others.
+Her works have been presented at Musée des Beaux-Arts de Dijon (France), Sonic Arts Research Centre (UK), Podium Gigant (Netherlands), Karol Lipiński Academy of Music (Poland), Conservatoire de musique du Québec à Montréal (Canada), Seoul Arts Center (South Korea), National Theatre & Concert Hall (Taiwan), National Taichung Theater (Taiwan), and throughout the United States at National Sawdust (Brooklyn, NY), Roulette (Brooklyn, NY), Bing Concert Hall (Stanford, CA), Orange County Museum of Arts (Santa Ana, CA), Experimental Media Performance Lab (Irvine, CA), Emerson Paramount Theatre (Boston, MA), among others.